What's The Best Horse Shed: Run-In Shelters or Barn Stalls?

-There are many advantages to using horse stalls.
+There are many advantages to using horse stables with stalls.
 By being kept in stalls, horses are much better protected from the elements.
-They can be kept warm when it's cold outside and cool when it is hot out.
+They can be kept warm away from cold weather and cool when it is hot out.
 Horses that don't have a weather-proof shelter to protect them can experience a range of discomfort and health issues.

 Horses can be fed and watered automatically using in-stall feeding systems.
 This is usually done through a feeder filled with hay or other feeds and then allows the horse to access the food as needed.
 Watering systems run on timers, so no effort needs to go into making sure horses have fresh water every day.